savelev-dev/github-lab/README.md

 ### Definition of DONE:

 - Terraform moved resources with no errors
-- GitHub repository is created as expected (check GitHub WebUI)
+- GitHub repository is inplace (check GitHub WebUI)

 ## TASK 10 - Move state to Postgres database